TITLE 77: PUBLIC HEALTH

 3) The pump shall be capable of delivering the required flow at the design total dynamic head.
 The discharge pipe shall be the same size or larger than the discharge of the pump.

-5) Performance curves and specification sheets indicating the above criteria have been met shall be submitted with the plan review application when pumps are to be used in a system.
+5) Performance curves and specification sheets indicating that the criteria of this subsection (a) have been met shall be submitted with the plan review application when pumps are to be used in a system.

-1) Pumping Chamber.
-The pumping chamber shall be watertight.
-Watertight shall consist of sealing all joints.
-The pumping chamber shall be filled with water after being installed and backfilled to prevent the pumping chamber from floating out of position due to hydrostatic pressures, unless the tank is installed in dry soil.
+1) The pumping chamber shall be watertight, meaning that all joints shall be sealed.
+The pumping chamber shall be filled with water after being installed and backfilled to prevent the pumping chamber from floating out of position because of hydrostatic pressures, unless the tank is installed in dry soil.

 2) The volume of the pumping chamber shall be sufficient to provide the desired dosing volume, space for controls, space for setting the pump, reserve capacity malfunction and flow-back after the pump shuts off (volume of manifold and laterals).